Christine A. Elder: Career

 Elder served as Deputy Chief of Mission at the U.S. Embassy in Maputo, Mozambique from 2010 to 2013.

-When Elder was tapped by President Obama to become ambassador she was the Director of the Office of Southern African Affairs at the Bureau of African Affairs at the U.S. Department of State, a position she had held since 2013.
+When Elder was tapped by President Obama to become ambassador, she was the Director of the Office of Southern African Affairs at the Bureau of African Affairs at the U.S. Department of State, a position she had held since 2013.

 Ambassador to Liberia

 Elder was nominated by President Barack Obama on February 12, 2016, and was confirmed by the Senate on May 17, 2016.
 She was sworn in on June 20, 2016 and she presented her credentials to President Ellen Johnson Sirleaf on June 23, 2016.
 She left her post on March 21, 2020.

+US Consul General to New South Wales and Queensland

+In March 2022, Christine Elder assumed the role of U.S. Consul General to New South Wales and Queensland.
+A key accomplishment during her tenure was the establishment of the U.S. Consulate in North Sydney.

+Under her supervision, the U.S. Consular offices in North Sydney were successfully opened, expanding services to the public and providing a more accessible platform for fostering stronger ties between Australia and the United States."

 Personal

 Elder is married to Paul Hughes, a former Foreign Service Officer, and has two step-children.